Exact two-stage finite-mixture representations for species sampling processes: Introduction

 where $G = \sum_{j\ge1} w_j \delta_{\theta_j}$ almost surely.

-This construction generalizes classical finite mixtures.
-Rather than specifying or estimating a fixed number of components $m$ as in

-an SSP mixture induces, through the discreteness of $G$, a random partition of a sample of size $n$ and thus a posterior distribution for the number of occupied clusters $c_n$.
-The quantity $c_n$ provides a natural summary of the induced partition; its interpretation and its relationship with other notions of “number of components’’ are discussed in the concluding section.
+This contrasts with classical finite mixtures, which instead posit a fixed number of components $m$ and model the sampling density as a finite sum of $m$ kernels (with weights $w_{1:m}$ and atoms $\theta_{1:m}$).
+In an SSP mixture, by contrast, the discreteness of $G$ induces a random partition of a sample of size $n$ and thus a posterior distribution for the number of occupied clusters, say $c_n$, which is a data-dependent occupancy statistic rather than a structural model parameter like $m$.

-Popular choices such as the Dirichlet and Pitman–Yor processes arise as special cases of \eqref{eq:ssp-mixture}, and many models in the literature can be viewed as SSP mixtures in disguise; see, for instance, \citet{FuentesGarcia2010,deblasi2015,Gil-Leyva2020, Gil-Leyva2023}.
+Familiar Bayesian nonparametric mixtures arise as special cases of~\eqref{eq:ssp-mixture}, including mixtures of Dirichlet, Pitman--Yor process and a wide range of models studied in the literature; see, for instance, \citet{FuentesGarcia2010, LijoiPrunster2010, Gil-Leyva2020,Gil-Leyva2023}.

-From a computational standpoint, SSPs admit several complementary representations: EPPFs and predictive rules, stick–breaking decompositions of the weights, and latent–variable constructions based on slice sampling~\citep{Walker2007,Kalli2011}.
-These have enabled efficient inference for a variety of priors and mixture models, including Dirichlet, Pitman–Yor and more recent stick–breaking families~\citep{Ni2020anchor,Canale2022,Dahl2022,perfect22}.
-However, for many SSPs of practical interest, neither the EPPF nor the predictive distribution is available in closed form, and generic stick–breaking samplers may suffer from random truncation levels that are hard to control, especially when the number of active atoms per iteration can grow quickly.
+While SSPs provide a rich modeling framework, their practical usefulness depends on representations that yield computationally efficient and numerically stable methods.
+To this end, SSPs admit several formulations, including EPPFs and predictive rules \citep{LijoiPrunster2010}, stick--breaking weights, and latent--variable slice-sampling constructions \citep{Walker2007,Kalli2011} or retrospective sampling \citep{pastp2008}, which have enabled a variety of applications and extensions \citep[see, e.g.,][]{Ni2020anchor,Canale2022,DeBlasiMafer2023}.
+However, for many SSPs of practical interest, neither the EPPF nor the predictive distribution is available in closed form, and generic stick--breaking samplers often rely on random truncation levels that are hard to control and can be inefficient or unstable, especially when the number of active atoms grows rapidly across iterations.